Evaluators of Students with Learning and Attentional Disabilities

-To verify the disability and its severity, Disability Services requires an evaluation of the student as well as complete answers to the following questions.
-The evaluation must have been conducted or formally supervised and cosigned by a physician, licensed clinical psychologist, or one who holds a doctorate in neuropsychology, clinical psychology, educational psychology, or other appropriate specialty.
+To verify the disability and its severity, Disability & Access Services requires an evaluation of the student as well as complete answers to the following questions.
+The evaluation must have been conducted or formally supervised and cosigned by a physician, licensed clinical psychologist, or one who holds a doctorate in neuropsychology, clinical psychology, educational psychology, or another appropriate specialty.
 Such evaluators are required to have been 1) trained in psychiatric, psychological, neuropsychological and/or psychoeducational assessment; and 2) have at least three years’ experience in the evaluation of students with learning disabilities, ADHD/ADD, or psychiatric disabilities.
 The date of the evaluation must be indicated in the report.

 The evaluation must have used widely recognized tests that have been standardized for the age of the student at the time of testing.
 In addition to a widely recognized IQ test such as the WAIS, any evaluation should include psychoeducational testing (e.g., Woodcock Johnson Psychoeducational Battery, Scholastic Abilities Test for Adults, etc.).
 Please include all relevant test scores, including raw scores and standard scores, either in the text of the report or in an accompanying summary of test scores.
 The evaluation must include DSM or ICD diagnosis, as well as specific recommendations for academic and/or other accommodations.
 This material will be kept confidential and will be utilized only to determine the student’s eligibility for accommodation or services, and the type of accommodations or level of service required.

 We have established these requirements because non-standardized tests and incomplete or outdated assessment reports do not enable our staff to accurately assess the student’s accommodation needs.
 Our goal is to ensure equality of access and opportunity for students with disabilities by providing accommodations and services that will best assist the student in meeting the requirements of his or her particular academic program.
-Please note that in reviewing the specific accommodation requested by the student or recommended by the physician/evaluator, Disability Services may find that while a recommendation is clinically supported, it is not the most appropriate accommodation given the requirements of a particular student’s academic program.
-In addition, in light of our considerable experience in providing accommodations, Disability Services may also propose clinically supported accommodations that would be appropriate and useful for the student, but which neither the student nor the evaluator have requested.
+Please note that in reviewing the specific accommodation requested by the student or recommended by the physician/evaluator, Disability & Access Services may find that while a recommendation is clinically supported, it is not the most appropriate accommodation given the requirements of a particular student’s academic program.
+In addition, in light of our considerable experience in providing accommodations, Disability & Access Services may also propose clinically supported accommodations that would be appropriate and useful for the student, but which neither the student nor the evaluator has requested.